Where To See Snowdrops In Dorset 2026

 Fontmell Magna, Shaftesbury, Dorset, SP7 0NU

-The gardens at Springhead will be open to admire the pretty snowdrops on Monday to Friday during February.
+The gardens at Springhead will be open to admire the pretty snowdrops on 11th – 15th & 21st February 2026

 Entry to the gardens will be free but donations appreciated.
 Dogs are also welcome on leads.